bxdoan/bxdoan/README.md

 <div align="center">

-> If you just submit yourself to fate, then that’s the end of it.
+> It is never too late to be what you might have been.

-> — Keiichi Maebara —
+> — George Eliot —

 </div>